CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 the field that will be displayed inside the mail as the "to" address.
 For most messages, these two addresses are identical.
 However, it is also perfectly legal to send email to addresses that are not listed in the "to" field.
-This is exactly "BCC" works: the email is delivered to a recipient that is not mentioned in the "to" header of the email.
+This is exactly how "BCC" works: email is delivered to addresses that are not listed in the "to" header of the email.

 ## Return value